thorchain/docs/thornodes/joining.md

 ### Bonding More

+While the Node is in standby, you can bond more at any time.
-At any time during standby, you can bond more by making an additional BOND transaction with memo:
+If the Node is active, you can bond more only during the vaults migration window after the churn (around 6 hours) Bonding is done by making an additional BOND transaction with memo:

 `BOND:<thornode-address>`

 {% hint style="info" %}
 Only the original wallet that did the first BOND will be able to LEAVE/UNBOND.
-You can top up BOND using a different wallet but make sure you keep the private key to the original BOND wallet secure and accessible.
+You can top up BOND using a different wallet if you allow it but make sure you keep the private key to the original BOND wallet secure and accessible.
 {% endhint %}

 You can also [remove some of your bond](https://docs.thorchain.org/thornodes/leaving) whilst you are on standby, using the UNBOND memo.